astralarya/to/README.md

 Installation
 ============

+Shells currently supported are bash and zsh.
+Other shells may be compatible, but have not been tested.

-source to.sh in your shell's initialization file.
+Source to.sh in your shell's initialization file.

 For more details see https://github.com/resultsreturned/to/wiki